Joint Time-Vertex Fractional Fourier Transform: Introduction

-The $\alpha$th order fractional Fourier transform (FRT) is defined as the $\alpha$th power of the ordinary Fourier transform (FT).
-FRT reduces to the FT and the identity operations when $\alpha$ = 1 and $\alpha$ = 0, respectively \cite{ozaktas93frt,mendlovic93mainFRT1,ozaktas93mainFRT2,ozaktas01book,pei00DLCTdef,almeida94frt,ozaktas10PoularikasBook,zayed99frtsampling}.
-The ordinary FT is a transformation between time (or space) signals into spectral signals, whereas FRT makes conversions into intermediate domains between time (or space) and frequency (spatial frequency).
-Thus, it can be viewed as a linear transformation corresponding to a rotation in the time-frequency plane.
-FRT has the property of additive indexes, meaning that the $\alpha$th order of $\beta$th order FRT is equal to the $(\alpha+\beta)$th order FRT.
+On the other hand, we have the fractional Fourier transform (FRT) as a generalization of the classical FT that allows for intermediate transformations between time and frequency domains, parameterized by a transform order that dictates the fraction of the transformation.
+The $\alpha^{\text{th}}$ order FRT is defined as the $\alpha^{\text{th}}$ power of the ordinary FT~\cite{ozaktas93frt,mendlovic93mainFRT1,ozaktas01book,pei00DLCTdef,koc24trainable}.
+The FRT reduces to the FT and the identity operations when $\alpha$ = 1 and $\alpha$ = 0, respectively.
+The ordinary FT is a transformation between time (or space) signals into spectral signals, whereas FRT converts intermediate domains between time (or space) and frequency (spatial frequency).
+Thus, it can be viewed as a linear transformation corresponding to a $\frac{\alpha\pi}{2}$ degree rotation in the time-frequency plane.
+The FRT also has the property of additive indexes, meaning that the $\alpha^{\text{th}}$ order of $\beta^{\text{th}}$ order FRT is equal to the ${(\alpha+\beta)}^{\text{th}}$ order FRT\@.